 Cummins Inc. (NYSE: CMI) has performed better than expected over the year despite a more difficult operating environment.
 The stock’s value has risen by 22% over this period.
-It has outperformed other engine makers like Caterpillar (NYSE: CAT) which is down 3%, but fallen short of the truck OEMs like Paccar (NASDAQ: PACR) and Navistar (NYSE: NAV).
+It has outperformed other engine makers like Caterpillar (NYSE: CAT) which is down 3%, but fallen short of the truck OEMs like Paccar (NASDAQ: PCAR) and Navistar (NYSE: NAV).
 Management has made strategic decisions that will drive Cummins growth in 2014.

-This, combined with an outlook for an increase in North American Heavy truck sales of 10% according to ACT in 2014 and the potential from their Chinese JVs, could lead to earnings beating current consensus for 2014, driving the shares higher.
+This, combined with an outlook for an increase in North American heavy truck sales of 10% according to ACT in 2014 and the potential from their Chinese JVs, could lead to earnings beating current consensus for 2014, driving the shares higher.
 We are taking a closer look at the opportunity in China, particularly coming from the NS4 emission standards.
 This, along with share growth will contribute in a significant way to management’s long-term growth guidance.
-This is exactly what we were talking about earlier this week with China and American Exports.
+This is exactly what we were talking about earlier this week with China and American exports.

 China Opportunity for 2014 and Beyond

-While CMI’s business in China currently accounts for 9% of consolidated 2Q13 revenue and 4% of JV 2Q13 revenues, it represents a significant portion of future growth.
+While CMI’s business in China currently accounts for 9% of consolidated Q2 2013 revenue and 4% of JV Q2 2013 revenues, it represents a significant portion of future growth.
 Cummins has had a presence in China for the past 30 years and is the largest foreign investor in its diesel industry.
 Revenue has grown to $2.6 billion (JVs + consolidated) in 2012 from $200 million in 1994.
 Consolidated sales at Cummins were $10.7 billion in 2012.
 It has a market share of just 10% in China of the medium/heavy-duty market.

 China is Pushing for Cleaner Emissions

 Recent commentary does indicate the concern related to pollution continues to increase, so at least a moderate level of enforcement is possible.
-The size of the NS4 component opportunity through the sales of after-treatment systems is in the range of $150-$250 million range for 2014 based on a moderate level of enforcement, Dongfeng using its systems and some purchases from other truck manufacturers in China.
+The size of the NS4 component opportunity through the sales of after-treatment systems is in the range of $150 to $250 million for 2014 based on a moderate level of enforcement, Dongfeng using its systems and some purchases from other truck manufacturers in China.

-Last, there is some opportunity to expand its Liugong business where it is tied to wheel loaders in China.
+Last, there is some opportunity to expand its LiuGong business where it is tied to wheel loaders in China.
 It started to ramp this business up in late 2013, and should continue to increase share in 2014.
 In addition, forecasts are for the wheel loader market to increase by 10% in 2014.

-Management is projecting a CAGR of 11% – 18% through 2018 for China which would result in sales in the range of $4.8 – $6.1 billion.
+Management is projecting a CAGR of 11 to 18% through 2018 for China which would result in sales in the range of $4.8 to $6.1 billion.

-Conclusion – China Will Boost Earnings for Cummins
+Conclusion: China Will Boost Earnings for Cummins

 However, with the government focus on pollution, enforcement activity may be greater than expected, driving sales at the upper end of the ranges noted earlier.
 In addition, its other end market should turn positive and other new agreements, like the one with Navistar, should push sales and earnings higher in 2014.